 “No,” I said, incredulous.

-“Yes, to this day I can’t watch anything that he is in.
-The resemblance is almost unnatural.”
+“Yes, to this day I can’t watch anything that he’s in, the resemblance is almost unnatural.”

-I looked at her for a moment, mourning the fact that she had missed watching The Frighteners.
-“I don’t even know what to say.
-I am so sorry that happened to you and your family.
+I looked at her for a moment, mourning the fact that she had missed watching The Frighteners, then I said, “I don’t know what to say, I am so sorry that happened to you and your family.
 How do you get past something like that?”

 “Everyone handled it differently.
 My mom had to go away for a little bit.
 My dad got paranoid.
-My brother was fearful, he slept on the floor in my room until he went away to college.”
+My brother lived in a constant state of terror, he slept on the floor in my room until he went away to college.”

 “What about you?”
 I asked.

-“Yeah, well, I guess you could say that it came out another way,” she said.
+“Yeah, well, I guess you could say that it came out another way,” she replied.